broadinstitute/viral-workshops/veme-ngs/metagenomics.md

 # Viral metagenomics

-TO DO - examples with DENV and similar samples

 This is a walkthrough demonstrating metagenomic workflows on the Terra cloud platform on Illumina data from arboviral surveillance sampling.
+We will also run on the previously used example data from the other two exercises.

 ## Data set